 1D resistivity survey

-only in the vertical direction.
+A survey where resistivity changes are resolved only in the vertical direction.
 In most cases, a horizontally layered earth is assumed.
 Vertical electrical sounding is an example of a 1D survey.

 2D resistivity survey

 A survey where electrodes are installed along a profile line and/or within a plane for cross borehole imaging, and resistivity variations in the vertical section are resolved.
 2D surveys are based on the assumption of a two-dimensional earth resistivity model with no variation in the direction perpendicular to the plane (usually vertical) through the line of electrodes.